A framework for LISA population inference: General hierarchical Bayesian formalism

 The above equation states that the likelihood for the data $d$ depends on the events and on the noise properties, and that the noise properties can also depend on the events drawn from $N(\theta|\Lambda)$.
 We will ultimately marginalise over $\{\theta\}_n$, $n$ and $\Sigma$ to obtain the population likelihood.
 The noise parameters $\Sigma$ can also contain information about quantities that do not depend on the source population, e.g., instrumental noise, but we keep the same notation for generality.
 For this same reason, the probability of $\Sigma$ is also conditioned on $\Lambda$, allowing us to capture both the components of the noise that depend on the population through $(\{\theta\}_n,n)$ and those that are independent of the astrophysical model being considered.
 Note that throughout the derivation, we make no assumption about the likelihood, $ p(d|\{\theta\}_n,n,\Sigma)$, being Gaussian.

 Next, we want to account for the fact that, when analysing the datastream, not all individual sources $\{\theta\}_n$ enter the likelihood in the same way.
 In principle, one could attempt to recover all GBs individually, as this is a true description of the data.
 However, at low frequencies, the very small frequency derivatives lead to a strong confusion between low signal-to-noise ratio (SNR) sources, making the problem highly degenerate and causing any sampler to struggle to correctly represent the posterior.
-To alleviate this problem, we do not try to resolve the large number of low SNR sources, but instead represent them as a Gaussian background.
+To alleviate this problem, we do not try to resolve the large number of low SNR sources, but instead represent them as a stochastic background.
+Often the background is assumed to be Gaussian, but the formalism we derive does not rely on this assumption.
 How we split the sources between resolved and stochastic components is somewhat arbitrary, and represents a choice of a specific approximation to the true likelihood, and depends on what priors we place on the parameters of the resolvable GBs, as we will explore in Sec.~\ref{sec:toy_model}.

 Let us now describe how to incorporate this model into the hierarchical Bayesian formalism.
 The derivation below leads to the main result of this paper, Eq.~\eqref{eq:hyper_logl_1}.